 - Distinguish between the different objectives for dividend policies.

-- Recognize the characteristics of intermediate-term bank loans.
+- Recognize a characteristic of intermediate-term bank loans.

-- Identify various purchase and sales processes for different securities.
+- Identify different purchase and sales processes for securities.

 - Differentiate between different types of mergers and acquisitions.